 Information Systems Security Officer/IA

-The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking an Information Systems Security Professional.
+The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking an Information Systems Security Officer.

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.